 Our priority will be to ensure the wellbeing of our pupils, so we will begin by establishing good relationships and routines, making sure that pupils feel safe and happy in school.
 We will be teaching pupils how to keep themselves safe in school, for example, good hand-washing techniques.
 We will emphasise learning in the outdoors, to promote good health and wellbeing.
+However, when learning takes place indoors, measures will be taken to ensure safe practices are adhered to.
 Our early focus will be on assessing pupil levels in key skills including literacy, numeracy and digital.